radiantbluetechnologies/ossim-isa-plugin/README.md

-# ossim-msp
+# ossim-isa-plugin
-Contains bridge code to MSP native libraries in support of 3DISA MERIT project.
-The relevant 3DISA functionality is exposed to a JNI via the ossim3DISA class (TBD).
+Contains OSSIM plugin in support of 3DISA MERIT project.

 Instructions for Building OSSIM with MSP